arzmos/student-organiser-rag-llm/README.md

 ## 📝 Example Queries

-- "What are the latest advancements in AI?"
+- "How should I ask for help to solve a problem?"
-- "Summarize this PDF document."
+- "What should I put in my technical diary?"
-- "Extract key points from this webpage."
+- "When are the final presentations due for the summer intake 2024/2025?"

 ## 🔬 Performance Evaluation

-- **Query Response Time**: \~10-20 seconds
+- **Query Response Time**: \~2-10 seconds
 - **Accuracy**: High relevance in retrieval, dependent on Gemini AI’s response generation

 ### Accuracy Evaluation Methodology: